artemissorrow/employee-directory/README.md

 - Filter the users by at least one property.

 ## Execution
 Built from scratch on an automatically generated base and file structure generated with [Create React App](https://create-react-app.dev/).
 On loading the page, Axios gets 55 random users from the Random User API to populate the table.
 The table displays a user photo, first and last name, email, and phone number.
-Since it seemed like the most practical real-world functionality, the table can be filtered by first or last name and the first and last name columns can be sorted in ascending or descending order.
+Since it seemed like the most practical real-world functionality, the table can be filtered by first or last name and the first and last name columns can be sorted in ascending order.

 ## Challenges
 It definitely took some experimentation to figure out how to best structure the components and put them together.
 Bootstrap was super valuable for keeping layout neat and clean and quick and easy, and using props still kind of feels like magic.